“A DNA sequencing technique is a molecular genetic tool used to determine the sequence of DNA.”

-Based on the amount of fluorescence emitted, a peak of it is generated which indicates the presence of particular dNTP.
+Based on the amount of fluorescence emitted, a peak of it is generated which indicates the presence of a particular dNTP.

 Similarly, four different peaks are generated for four different dNTPs.
 See the image below,

 The next reagent used in it is DNA primers.
-As like the PCR primers, the primers used in DNA sequencing must follow standard primer designing guidelines.
+As with the PCR primers, the primers used in DNA sequencing must follow standard primer designing guidelines.
 Read our PCR primer design guidelines: PCR primer design guidelines.